-Mrs. Levita has served as our Chief Financial Officer since February 2008.
+Mrs. Levita has been serving as our Chief Financial Officer and Corporate Secretary since February 2008.
 Prior to joining Mazor, from 1999 to 2008, Mrs. Levita held various senior positions at Lumenis Ltd. (NASDAQ: LMNS), a medical lasers and light-based technology company, including Director of Business Development, Executive Vice President of Finance, and Corporate Controller.
 She holds an M.A. in Business Administration, specializing in finance from Bar-Ilan University, and received her B.A. in Economics and Accounting from Haifa University.
 Mrs. Levita is a certified public accountant.